bengrunfeld/study-notes/git&github.md

 This is also referred to as 'unstaging' things that we've staged there.

-If you're putting together a commit of multiple files, and you accidentally add a file that you actually don't want to commit, you can remove it from the staging index without changing the file in your working directory.
-This has the effect of taking whatever is in the staging index and placing it in the working directory.
-Here is the code:
+If you're putting together a commit of multiple files, and you accidentally add a file that you actually don't want to commit, you can remove it from the staging index without changing the file in your working directory. *This has the effect of taking whatever is in the staging index and placing it in the working directory.* **(I don't think this is right)** Here is the code:

 	git reset HEAD filename.txt